 Lola Valley Park is located along the floodplain and corridor of the Rouge River.
-The project plan proposes to create/restore wet meadows and prairies in areas.
-Lola Valley Park Habitat Restoration - will create or restore 13 acres of habitat area.
-Work will primarily include creating native areas by grading and planting of native wetland and prairie seed mixes and enhancing existing wetlands in the floodplain.
-Additionally, an access path will be installed in sections for the native areas.
+The project created and restored wetland, wet meadow, and prairie habitat over 9.6 acres of parkland.
+Work primarily included creating native areas by grading and planting of native wetland and prairie seed mixes and enhancing existing wetlands in the floodplain.
+Additionally, an access path was installed in sections for the native areas.

 Funding and Parnters